Adapting Gamification for investment banking

 Banks can gamify the customer-facing tools to enhance customers’ understanding of their own financial health and allow them to monitor progress towards personalized savings targets, among other examples.
 Gamification could also be used as an educational tool to inform and educate people about many financial aspects that would otherwise usually require a one-on-one session with their relationship managers.

-Here gamification for investment banking can operate on a similar model as those of fitness apps.
+Here gamification in banking can operate on a similar model as those fitness apps.
 Instead of getting points on burning a certain number of calories or walking a specific number of steps in a day, users can get points when they perform a certain number and type of transactions using the gamification platform.
 It could be anything from watching videos about financial aspects such as investments or savings to even transferring funds to purchase new stocks.
 The point is to make sure the journey is as awesome as the destination i.e. users should enjoy this experience which is the only way to ensure they continue using it.
 Besides gamification platforms will not only eliminate some of the capital investment and implementation challenges of large-scale deployment but also help reduce the complexities that otherwise discourage users.

 Benefits of Gamification